huggingface/blog/train-sentence-transformers.md

 | [`TranslationEvaluator`](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html#translationevaluator) | Pairs of sentences in two separate languages. |
 | [`TripletEvaluator`](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html#tripletevaluator) | (anchor, positive, negative) pairs. |

 Additionally, you can use [`SequentialEvaluator`](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html#sequentialevaluator) to combine multiple evaluators into one, which can then be passed to the [`SentenceTransformerTrainer`](https://sbert.net/docs/package_reference/sentence_transformer/SentenceTransformer.html#sentence_transformers.SentenceTransformer).
-The `eval_strategy` and `eval_steps` training arguments determine when the evaluator is run.

 If you don't have the necessary evaluation data but still want to track the model's performance on common benchmarks, you can use these evaluators with data from Hugging Face: